gctools-outilsgc/aurora-design-system/documentation/pages/pagination-scrolling.md

 ### Best Practices

-Through pagination, a user should be able understand the amount of content there is; you should include a link to the last page of the content in the pagination bar, unless the data set fluctuates in size.
+Through pagination, a user should be able to understand the amount of content there is; you should include a link to the last page of the content in the pagination bar, unless the data set fluctuates in size.
 Also include a link to the first page on every page.

 Each page should contain the same amount of objects, you may want to include an option for the user to change how many objects are shown on each page.
 Depending on the type of content, you may want to allow users to filter and organize which page the objects appear on.